 Adding text to an analysis plot is easy.
 Click on the Close button to exit the Go to Y mode.
-Click on the \square button to select the Text mode.
+Click on the $\square$ button to select the Text mode.
 Click the mouse near the large peak of the V(B) curve and type "V(B) peaks at 138 volts.".
+Click on the Fonts tab and select 16 from Size list.
 Click OK.
 The screen looks like this: